-Earthquake ground shaking, stream flooding and shallow groundwater are identified as posing a high relative risk to the Project, although risk may vary in the area of the proposed home with regard to some hazards.
-We recommend the following for prudent development:
+Earthquake ground shaking and shallow groundwater are identified as posing a high relative risk to the proposed home.
+We recommend the following:

-- Seismic Design All habitable structures developed at the property should be designed and constructed to current seismic building codes to reduce the risk of damage, injury, or loss of life from earthquake ground shaking. - Site Hydrology Surface drainage and the potential for seasonal stream flooding should be addressed in the Project grading plan with regard to the proposed home location, in accordance with all Weber County requirements.
-The proposed home will also require a foundation drainage system to ensure proper subsurface drainage.
-We recommend the design be provided or reviewed (and approved) by a licensed geotechnical engineer. - Slope Disturbance The slopes west of the setback line on Figures 3A-C should remain undisturbed.
-No modifications should be made in the slopes or fill materials emplaced on the slopes without prior geotechnical analysis.
-No structures should also be located west of the setback line in the event that the proposed home location changes. - Geotechnical Excavation Inspection A licensed geotechnical engineer should inspect the foundation excavation for the home once it is open to ensure that no subsurface soil conditions are present that would affect performance of the planned structure. - Report Availability This report and any subsequent reports regarding geologic conditions at the property should be made available to the architect and building contractor, as well as real estate agents and potential buyers in the event of a future sale.
+- Seismic Design All habitable structures developed at the property should be designed and constructed to current seismic building codes to reduce the risk of damage, injury, or loss of life from earthquake ground shaking. - Foundation Drainage The proposed home will require a foundation drainage system to reduce the risk from shallow groundwater and ensure proper subsurface drainage is maintained.
+We recommend the design be provided or reviewed (and approved) by a licensed geotechnical engineer. - Geotechnical Excavation Inspection A licensed geotechnical engineer should inspect the foundation excavation for the home once it is open to ensure that no subsurface soil conditions are present that would affect performance of the planned structure and evaluate the need for slope stability analyses. - Report Availability This report and any subsequent reports regarding geologic conditions at the property should be made available to the architect and building contractor, as well as real estate agents and potential buyers in the event of a future sale.
 The report should be referenced for information on technical data only as interpreted from observations and not as a warranty of conditions throughout the site.
 The report should be submitted in its entirety, or referenced appropriately, as part of any document submittal to a government agency responsible for planning decisions or geologic review.
 Incomplete submittals void the professional seals and signatures we provide herein.
 Although this report and the data herein are the property of the client, the report format is the intellectual property of the authors and should not be copied, used, or modified without their express permission.